infor-design/enterprise/components/fieldset/fieldset.md

 </form>
 ```

-## Code Tip

-There are some added classes to style sections like field sets for cases you semantically don't require a fieldset.
-The `fieldset-title` element will make a text header, you should use a H element for this in the structure of your page.
+There are some added classes to style sections to look like `<fieldsets>` in cases you semantically choose not to use a `<fieldset>`.
+The `fieldset-title` class can be combined with a heading tag, like `<h2>`, to add this visual structure to your page.
 Then you can add a `<hr class="fieldset-hr">` element at the top of each subsequent section for a divider.
-This would be laid out like this example:

 ```html
 <div class="row">